 Visitors from all over the world admire this unique landmark of German historical technology.

-For 20 years, a flight of locks at Niederfinow served in overcoming the 36m slope of the Oder-Havel Channel before Niederfinow’s lift-lock took over in 1934.
+For 20 years, a series of stepped sluices at Niederfinow served in overcoming the 36m slope of the Oder-Havel Channel before Niederfinow’s lift-lock took over in 1934

-The attraction of this unique technology lies in its powerful steel construction, its counterbalance weighing several tons, thick steel cables, the almost soundless movement of its trough and its low energy expenditure.
+The attraction of this unique technology lies in its powerful steel construction, its massive counterweights, thick steel cables, the almost silent movement of its trough and its low energy expenditure.
 From the visitor’s platform you can enjoy a view over Niederoberbruch, the heights of Falkenberg and Liepe.
 With the construction of a second lift-lock and a modern information centre, Niederfinow’s attractions keep expanding.
 Several passenger ships offer sight-seeing trips on the Oder River and the Finow channel.
 A hotel and restaurants treat their guests to delicacies from Barnim region.